How to avoid unexpected moving charges

 • Movers are not mind readers, do not assume they can read your mind or will automatically know your expectations.
 Speak up!
 Make sure you are always on the same page.

 • Never assume that it is included in your move, especially items like moving insurance or extra things that you never discussed with them.
-Just because the moving company is insured, does not mean that you are fully insured with them.
-Just because you think it should be included, does not mean they do.
+Just because the moving company is insured does not mean you are fully insured.
+Just because you think it should be included does not mean they do.

-We hope you found this of value.
-That it opened your eyes to the moving industry, how it operates and saves you getting surprised by unexpected moving charges on your move.
+We hope you found this valuable, that it opened your eyes to the moving industry and how it operates, and that it will prevent you from being surprised by unexpected moving charges on your move.

 Good luck with organizing your move.